trawl/gamelog/README.md

 gamelog
 =======

-Simple application to keep record of board game results
+Simple application to keep record of board game results.